Harry Swartz: College and amateur

 Swartz also played for USL PDL sides Ocean City Nor'easters, Boston Bolts and Brazos Valley Cavalry.

-Professional
+Hartford Athletic

 On May 3, 2019, Swartz signed for USL Championship side Hartford Athletic.
 Swartz was named team MVP for the 2019 season and re signed with Hartford for the 2020 season.

+New Mexico United

 Following the 2020 season, it was announced that Swartz would join New Mexico United ahead of 2021.
+[10] Throughout his time with the club, he recorded 16 goals and 7 assists across 96 matches in all competitions.
+Swartz earned USL Championship Player of the Week honors twice, first in Week 32 of the 2022 season after scoring two goals in a win over LA Galaxy II that clinched a playoff berth, and again in Week 24 of the 2024 season after returning from a concussion to score three goals across two matches.
+Swartz announced his retirement on December 30, 2024.